dlr-ve-esy/charging-ontology/docs/scenarios.md

     What types of electric vehicle chargers are available in a particular parking lot?

+## Scenario 3 - Drive2X working package 5 scenario

+### Summary

+In this scenario, individual charging sessions at spatially allocated charging stations are being described.
+Charging flexibility within these charging sessions are part of the application context.

+### Description

+This scenarios is based on work in the EU project Drive2X, specifically working package 5.
+There, a tool shall be developped that provides a short-term forecasting for individual charging stations' electricity demand for the next day.
+The tool shall also be capable of aggregating the electric load from a variety of charging stations e.g. within a spatial region.
+The tool will use openly available data and APIs where possible and use machine learning methods to estimate electric vehicle arrival times and battery levels upon arrival.
+However, it will also build on historically known data of charging station electric loads in order to provide default values where insufficient data is available for the machine learning predictions.

+There will be a user interface that gives a visual representation of charging station locations on a map, lets users define the spatial shape of the scope and other factors such as charging scenarios (as soon as possible, as late as possible, price-oriented etc.).
+The user can then select a range of indicators that they want to receive as forecasts from the defined scope and that are then displayed in the graphical user interface.
+Indicator outputs as well as intermediary data is provided to the user in graphical and tabular form.
+A measure for uncertainty of the respective output will be provided to the user as well.

+### Competency questions

+List of competency questions in plain text, they don't need to be strictly questions, they can also be affirmations.
+For example:

+> - Is a dog considered a passenger?
+> - A shopping trip is a leisure trip

 ## Scenario X - My awesome scenario

 ### Summary